sarasg89/Module-03-Challenge/README.md

 ## Description

 I have created an application to generate a random password based on criteria selected by the user.
-The length of the password will be between 8 and 128 characters and may include lowecase, uppercase, number, and/or special characters.
+The length of the password will be between 8 and 128 characters and may include lowercase, uppercase, number, and/or special characters.

+If the character chooses a length that is too short or too long, an error message will pop up and the user will have to start again.
+The user would also have to restart the password generator if they don't choose at least one character type.

 ## Screenshot